Missouri tornado kills multiple people, sows destruction

 The National Weather Service issued tornado warnings in Iowa and Illinois on Tuesday evening and said a confirmed twister was spotted southwest of Chicago near Bryant, Illinois.
 Officials said another tornado touched down Tuesday morning in the western Illinois community of Colona.
 Local news reports showed wind damage to some businesses there.

-Northern Illinois, from Moline to Chicago, saw 75-80 mph (120-128 kph) winds and hail 2 to 3 inches (5 to 8 centimeters) in diameter Tuesday afternoon, National Weather Service meteorologist Scott Baker said.
-The agency received reports of semitrucks tipped over by winds in Lee County, about 95 miles (153 km) west of Chicago.
+Northern Illinois, from Moline to Chicago, saw 75-80 mph winds and hail 2 to 3 inches in diameter Tuesday afternoon, National Weather Service meteorologist Scott Baker said.
+The agency received reports of semitrucks tipped over by winds in Lee County, about 95 miles west of Chicago.

 The same conditions that fueled those storms — an area of low pressure combined with strong southerly winds — were setting up the severe weather Tuesday into early Wednesday, said Ryan Bunker, a meteorologist with the National Weather Center in Norman, Oklahoma.